 - Healthcare Systems Engineering

 - Human Factors and Ergonomics

-Although there is no sub major within IE, it is possible to achieve a degree of specialization through a judicious choice of IE technical electives.
+Although there is no sub major within IE, it is possible to achieve a degree of specialization through choice of a focus area.
 Courses focusing on teams and design projects prepare students to succeed in the workplace.